lauraglsl/Currency_Converter/README.md

 # Currency_Converter
-This is a currency converter webpage built with JavaScript and styled using Tailwind CSS.
-The webpage allows users to convert currencies between two different countries using the most up-to-date exchange rates.
+This webpage is a currency converter that has been built using JavaScript and styled using Tailwind CSS.
+Its main feature is the ability to convert currencies between two different countries using the latest exchange rates available.

-In addition to the historical exchange rate table, the webpage also displays the current exchange rates for all supported currency pairs..
+Moreover, the webpage comes with a user conversion history, allowing users to keep track of their past conversions, including the corresponding exchange rates.
+Additionally, it also has an exchange rate table that displays the current exchange rates for all supported currency pairs.